-Blue Spirulina is an antioxidant, and antioxidants are powerful substances the help our bodies and improve our health.
+Blue Spirulina is an antioxidant, and antioxidants are powerful substances that help our bodies and improve our health.
 Our bodies produce free radicals throughout the course of the day.
 Free radicals can damage our health by damaging DNA, causing inflammation and even chronic diseases.
-Antioxidants which are found in plant-based foods, can neutralize these free radicals, thus improving our health and even preventing chronic diseases.
+Antioxidants that are found in plant-based foods can neutralize these free radicals, thus improving our health and even preventing chronic diseases.

 As noted earlier, Spirulina has been found to have anti-cancer properties and also to fight against tumors.

 If you are someone who struggles with high blood pressure, Spirulina was found to lower blood pressure in individuals who were taking 4.5 grams per day.
 Study Study This is thought to be because of an increased production of nitric oxide in the blood, helping blood vessels to relax.
 Also, the diastolic pressure is considered to be the more important reading for blood pressure, and it was found drastically reduced in those taking Spirulina.

 As far as brain health, Spirulina has been shown to protect brain cells against damage.
 It has been shown to have protective effects against dementia.
 This is because dementia is a result of oxidative damage.
 Antioxidant-rich foods such as Spirulina help to combat this damage.

 Spirulina was found to also help liver health by lowering inflammation.
 A study on humans helped show it reduced symptoms of fatty liver disease.